CODEVDR/Billing_System/README.md

 3. WINDOWS / LINUX / MAC
 4. MAX 500 MB RAM , 50MB HARD DISK/SSD SPACE , ANY DUAL CORE PROCESSOR , NO GRAPHICS REQUIRED (IF THERE THEN IT IS BEST)

+## NOTE
+1. EDIT assets/crypt/data.crypt With Customized USERNAME and PASSWORD seperated by comma **FOR LOGIN**
+2. EDIT assets/crypt/data1.crypt With Customized LOCALHOST USER and PASSWORD seperated by comma **FOR SQL CONNECTIVITY**

 ## Usage

 To use the Billing System, follow these steps: